 Reservations Are Usually Required

-Reservations allow a restaurant to adequately space parties, ensuring that the kitchen and wait staff are not overwhelmed during a dinner rush—which, in fine dining, is often the entire length of service.
+Reservations allow a restaurant to adequately space parties to ensure that the kitchen and waitstaff are not overwhelmed during a dinner rush, which, in fine dining, often runs the entire length of service.
 In lieu of individual reservations, some fine dining restaurants offer seatings—for example, a 5 p.m., 7 p.m., and 9 p.m. seating.
 Trendier restaurants, or those in larger cities and with a menu that is cutting-edge but relatively easy to execute, might not offer reservations at all.
-This can often draw even more guests, as the fear of not securing a table can make diners line up around the block for a table.
+This often draws even more guests, as diners line up around the block for fear of not securing a table.

-While tablecloths were once the calling card of any fine dining restaurant, but that idea has largely fallen off.
-If a restaurant chooses to skip tablecloths—which require a huge amount of upkeep—there is usually a reason.
-It may be that the restaurant does not find them in line with their aesthetic, or they are shedding traditional ideals so that they can branch off into their own identity.
-Restaurants are seeing tables as a huge part of the decor, and some are making them from trees from the surrounding area, stone from a local quarry, or another material they find better exemplifies their personality.
+White tablecloths were once the calling card of any fine dining restaurant, but that norm has largely faded away.
+If a restaurant chooses to skip tablecloths, which require a huge amount of upkeep, there is usually a reason.
+It may be that the restaurant does not find them in line with its aesthetic, or it is shedding traditional ideals so that it can forge its own identity.
+Many restaurateurs now view tables as a significant part of the decor, and some are making them with wood from area trees, stone from a local quarry, or other materials they find better suits their concept.

 Enterprising managers and chefs know that one dish serves one diner, but an exceptional photo of a dish can be shared thousands of times.
-Chefs are going so far as to incorporate more service and plating elements at the table, letting diners know that the "next course will be prepared tableside," giving diners the chance to flip on their phones for a quick video.
-Last-minute tables might be offered online, and special events will usually be broadcast on social first as a way to reward their following.
+Chefs are going so far as to incorporate more service and plating elements at the table, letting diners know that the "next course will be prepared tableside."
+This gives diners the chance to pull out their phones for a quick video.
+They might offer last-minute tables online and broadcast special events on social media to reward their followers.

 Top-Shelf Wine and Spirits Are a Major Focus

-Most fine dining restaurants make almost invisible profits on their food items, but up to 300 percent profit on alcohol sales.
-Wine lists are deep in vintage and price points, offering everything from a $15 sauvignon blanc to, in some higher-dollar establishments, a $15,000 bottle of rare Burgundy.
-Restaurants at this level will have a well-trained bar staff and at least one sommelier, offering diners information about the wines and their ideal food pairings.
+Most fine dining restaurants make minuscule profits on their food items, but more than 80% profit on alcohol sales.
+Wine lists are deep with various vintages and price points, featuring everything from a $15 Sauvignon blanc to, in some higher-dollar establishments, a $15,000 bottle of rare Burgundy.
+Restaurants at this level will have a well-trained bar staff and at least one sommelier offering diners information about the wines and their ideal food pairings.

-There's no question that fine dining restaurants offer significantly higher profits than a fast-food chain or a fast casual restaurant.
-But remember that the day-to-day operations of a fine dining restaurant cost more, as well as needing significant staff.
-Patrons of fine dining establishments expect high-quality food, top-shelf spirits, and stellar customer service—all of which come at a premium.
-These operations will demand a higher up-front investment, but savvy investors and managers can find ingenious ways to boost bills and take full bags to the bank nightly.
+There's no question that fine dining restaurants offer significantly higher profits than a fast-food chain or a fast-casual restaurant.
+But remember that the day-to-day operations of a fine dining restaurant cost more and require a lot of experienced staff.
+Patrons of fine dining establishments expect high-quality food, top-shelf spirits, and stellar customer service, all of which come at a premium.
+These operations will demand a higher up-front investment, but savvy investors and managers count on big checks to bring big profits to the bank nightly.

-A good fine dining restaurant manager or head chef knows about current food trends and incorporate them into the menu in their own way.
-They will also recognize when a food trend turns into a food fad and avoid them, thus keep the menu fresh and exciting.
+A good fine dining manager or head chef watches current food trends and incorporates them into the menu in unique ways.
+They will also recognize when a food trend turns into a food fad and avoid following it, thus keeping the menu fresh and exciting.
 Because fine dining chefs are often highly creative, they will often start trends themselves.

-Today's fine dining is often unlike the fancy linen-draped dining rooms that were popular in ages past.
-Now it's all about fresh, local food prepared in unique ways and served in an atmosphere that is unlike any other restaurant.
+Today's fine dining experience is often unlike the fancy linen-draped dining rooms that were popular in the past.
+The emphasis now is on fresh, local food prepared in unique ways and served in an atmosphere that is unlike any other restaurant.
 Although the concept continues to evolve, fine dining will always be an option for restaurant-goers.
 As with fine art, the experience is subjective but always high quality.
 It's a great time to be a diner.